jmalley/jmalley.github.io/_posts/2014-05-22-doctor-jekyll.markdown

 rake commit_deploy
 {% endhighlight %}

 ...which points to a rakefile that adds all untracked files and commits them with a timestamp, and then publishes the whole shebang.
 Ensinger's [rakefile][rakefile] is particularly nifty as it minifies the jekyll build that gets sent to the master branch.
-I haven't gotten that far yet..
+I haven't gotten that far yet...

 [jekyll]:    http://jekyllrb.com
 [deploy_steps]: http://davidensinger.com/2013/04/deploying-jekyll-to-github-pages/